 Audi ACC also features a stop and go function which will automatically make the car come to a standstill in traffic, and resume driving once the car ahead has moved forward.

-Tivoli Auto Centre:
+Tivoli Auto Services:

-Here at Tivoli Auto Centre, we can assist you with any of your car needs including MOT’s, servicing, aircon regassing, tyre replacement and much more.
+Here at Tivoli Auto Services, we can assist you with any of your car needs including MOT’s, servicing, aircon regassing, tyre replacement and much more.
 Give us a call on 01424 42277 and a member of our friendly team will be able to help you.